 The other day I took a dip in the ocean and I loved it!
 I felt amazing and I was happy the whole day.
 The next day, I felt unusual pressure with an uncomfortable sensation on the side of my neck.
 Luckily, I paused and took notice because I’d never felt that before.
 So, I rubbed the area a bit and felt I needed some water.

 I needed something; some kind of self-care, for instance: I went for a walk while taking deep breaths as I did.
 Although subtle, something was still off.
-However, I felt vulnerable and a bit feverish, as a result, my mind became overwhelmed; jumping from topic to topic.
+However, I felt vulnerable and a bit feverish, as a result, I noticed that my mind became a little agitated; jumping from topic to topic.

 Eventually, as I walked and did some movements to align my neck, something clicked into place.
 However, a few hours later, I felt throbbing in my left ear.
 Finally, I remembered water getting in that ear the day before.